amboltio/DM-i-AI-2022/sentiment-analysis/README.md

   <img src="../images/amazon_review.jpg" width=800>
 </p>

 The stars given are in the interval [1-5].
 You'll receive 1000 reviews as a list of reviews.
 You should return the ratings as a list of floats corresponding to a rating for each review.
+You can find some example data in the `data` folder.

 ## Evaluation
 During the week of competition, you will be able to validate your solution against a validation set.
 The best score your model achieves on the validation set will be displayed on the scoreboard.